fwidder/react-js-demo/README.md

 npm run start
 ```

-The Page should not automatically be opened in your Browser.
+The Page should now automatically be opened in your Browser.
+If not go to ``` http://localhost:3000/ ```.

 ### Step 4 - Start Coding